What is acquisition success?

 Team structure

-The things that came very apparent quickly was that the engagement is much simpler and you didn't have an army of people for every meeting anymore.
+The things that came very apparent quickly was that the engagement was much simpler and you didn't have an army of people for every meeting anymore.
 If it's an HR meeting, everyone doesn't have to be involved anymore, and those were the quick results of this team structure.

 Preliminary diligence